-Storage spaces
+Storage spaces, IT rooms

-- Storage rooms which house high value equipment and instruments may require humidity control, requirements to be confirmed by major stakeholders, operators and user groups.
+- Storage rooms which house high value equipment may require humidity control, requirements to be confirmed by major stakeholders, operators and user groups.
 Humidity and temperature sensors may be required to be redundant to ensure room conditions deviate minimally.
 Rooms requiring close control of conditions should be located internally and not against the façade or adjacent to unconditioned spaces.
-They should be served by dedicated units and utilise code minimum outside air to reduce temperature deviations (refer AS1668.2). - Appropriate grilles and access panels (if required) should be incorporated within high value secure storage areas such that the security of the area is maintained. - Major stakeholders to confirm plant redundancy requirements, temperature & RH conditions and maximum temperature/ RH fluctuations allowed within the storage rooms.
+They should be served by dedicated units and utilise code minimum outside air to reduce temperature deviations (refer AS1668.2). - Appropriate grilles and access panels (if required) should be incorporated within high value storage areas such that the security of the area is maintained.

+- Major stakeholders to confirm plant redundancy requirements, temperature & RH conditions and maximum temperature/ RH fluctuations allowed within the storage rooms.
 Refer AICCM (Australian Institute for the Conservation of Cultural Material) guidance as a baseline.
-Suggesting starting point is as follows: - Short term fluctuations of no greater than 4°C for ≤24 hours duration within the total temperature range of 15-25 °C

-- RH to be maintained 45-55% for the majority of the time for Sydney's temperate climate.
-Short term, ±5% fluctuations ≤24 hours duration into the outer limits of the total RH ranges (i.e. can swing within 40-60% RH for ≤24 hours) - Rooms should be provided with outside air in line with AS1668.2, or battery ventilation in line with AS2676 if housing any type of batteries. - If actively cooled by an air conditioning unit, the unit should be dedicated and be provisioned in a duty/standby arrangement if required by the owner/operator of the space. - If the unit is a direct expansion (DX) unit, design and installation is to be in line with AS5149
+Suggesting starting point is as follows: - Short term fluctuations of no greater than 4°C for ≤24 hours duration within the total temperature range of 15-25 °C - RH to be maintained 45-55% for the majority of the time for Sydney's temperate climate.
+Short term, ±5% fluctuations ≤24 hours duration into the outer limits of the total RH ranges (i.e. can swing 40-60% RH for ≤24 hours) - AV/rack rooms/equipment should be provided with sufficient cooling and/or ventilation to offset the loads and maintain the equipment at manufacturers' recommended temperatures. - The main stakeholders are to advise significant equipment loads in line with their technical requirements - Rooms should be provided with outside air in line with AS1668.2, or battery ventilation in line with AS2676 if housing any type of batteries. - If actively cooled by an air conditioning unit, the unit should be dedicated and be provisioned in a duty/standby arrangement if required by the owner/operator of the space. - If the unit is a direct expansion (DX) unit, design and installation is to be in line with AS5149